SamuelDiai/SGL/README.md

+## Structured Graph Learning via Laplacian Spectral Constraints for Timeseries

-This repository contains the work of Paul Martin and Samuel Diai for the Project 6.8 of the Course "Time Series Learning" of Laurent Oudre.
+This repository contains the work of **Paul Martin** and **Samuel Diai** for the Project 6.8 of the Course "Time Series Learning" of Laurent Oudre.
 On this project, we studied a novel approach to learn a structured Graph with Laplacian constraints.
-The work is adapted from the article "Structured Graph Learning via Laplacian Spectral Constraints" of Sandeep Kumar, Jiaxi Ying, Jose Vinicius de M. Cardoso and Daniel P. Palomar.
+The work is adapted from the article **"Structured Graph Learning via Laplacian Spectral Constraints"** of Sandeep Kumar, Jiaxi Ying, Jose Vinicius de M. Cardoso and Daniel P. Palomar.

 ![alt text](https://github.com/SamuelDiai/SGL/blob/master/timeseries_graph.gif "Logo Title Text 1")